tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-We have increased the buffer to 5000 meters to cater for differences that may have arisen due to the difference in geodetic datums
+We have increased the buffer to 5000 meters to cater for differences that may have arisen due to the difference in geodetic datums.

 [🠱](#indexes-to-the-tests)
 ********************